SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Conclusion

 \section{Conclusion}

-Informative data scarcity and overfitting remain major challenges for deploying sEMG-based gesture recognition in real-world human–machine interaction (HMI) applications.
-To address these issues, we propose a novel diffusion-based data augmentation framework, SASG-DA, which integrates semantic representation guidance and sparse-aware sampling to generate both faithful and diverse training samples.
-By modeling and selectively sampling from a learned semantic embedding space, our method enables flexible and controllable augmentation that not only enhances class fidelity but also improves coverage of underrepresented regions.
-Extensive experiments on multiple public sEMG datasets demonstrate that SASG-DA consistently improves recognition accuracy and generalization over existing augmentation strategies.
-We believe this work provides a practical and principled data augmentation approach for improving gesture recognition performance.
-Moreover, the proposed framework holds promise for broader application in biosignal and time-series classification tasks where data scarcity and overfitting are common challenges.
-Future work will explore extending this augmentation approach to other domains where semantically conditioned and diversity-aware sample generation is beneficial.
+Informative data scarcity and overfitting remain key challenges for real-world sEMG-based gesture recognition in HMI applications.
+To address them, we propose SASG-DA, a diffusion-based augmentation framework that integrates semantic representation guidance with sparse-aware semantic sampling to generate faithful and targeted diverse samples.
+By modeling and selectively sampling from a learned semantic space, SASG-DA enables flexible and controllable augmentation that enhances class faithfulness and expands coverage of underrepresented regions.
+Extensive experiments on multiple public sEMG datasets show consistent improvements in recognition accuracy and generalization over existing augmentation methods.
+We believe SASG-DA offers a practical and principled data augmentation approach for gesture recognition and holds potential for broader biosignal and time-series classification tasks with data scarcity.
+Future work will explore extending this augmentation approach to cross-domain settings and other domains where semantically conditioned and diversity-aware sample generation is beneficial, as well as testing its applicability in real-time prosthetic control scenarios.